Why Small Businesses Fail and How to Avoid Failure

 This is the part that's about you and you have to get it right or your small business is doomed.
 Too many people leap into selling their product or service without even considering the answer to this basic question.

-One person I know, for instance, decided to start a business selling cut flowers.
+One small business owner decided to start a business selling cut flowers.
 She had the property and the garden for it already.
 She had even lined up distribution for her bouquets.
 Her business lasted three months - because she discovered that there was just no money in it.

 For example, Joe* and Tammy* started a bison ranch and within two years became so successful they can't keep up with demand for bison meat.
 But Joe and Tammy are of retirement age and don't have the energy or desire to continue with the business or do what needs to be done to grow it on.
 They've put the business up for sale.